DRM Company Denuvo Forgets To Secure Its Server, Leaks Two Years Of Emails

 I've never had a problem in any pirated game with DRM.
 In fact that's often why I downloaded pirated versions of games I had bought.
 It got to the point where I bought the games to get the printed manuals, the other shit wasn't worth fuckall.

+At least nobody at Denuvo was running for the office of President of the United States of America! =)

 What about the actual code?
-(Score:2)
+(Score:5, Interesting)

 I do wonder if the leaks include any kind of technical info or code related to their system.
 If that happened it would be far worse than a bunch of emails.